zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Next, let's consider the <i>date</i> field.
 Parsing and validating the date object is pretty similar to what we did with comments.
 Since TypeScript doesn't really know a type for a date, we need to treat is as a <i>string</i>.
-We should however still use JavaScript level validation to check whether the date format is acceptable.
+We should, however, still use JavaScript level validation to check whether the date format is acceptable.

-We will add the following functions
+We will add the following functions.

 ```js
 const isDate = (date: string): boolean => {